 A Career Improving Public Health

 Public health analysts are vital to solving the population health challenges of today and tomorrow.
 Analysts’ insights help shape government policies and programs that improve and protect community health.
+In short, analysts play an essential role in promoting wellness in cities and towns everywhere.

 Sources:

-PayScale, Average Public Health Analyst Salary
+Payscale, Average Public Health Analyst Salary

-U.S. Bureau of Labor Statistics, Medical and Health Services Managers
+U.S. Bureau of Labor Statistics, Epidemiologists